Melvin Oakes Scrapbook

 Shelby Booth Recital Program.

-there were four county schools at the time Culkin, Jett, Oak Ridge (no high school, students went to Redwood) and Redwood.
+There were four county schools at the time Culkin, Jett, Oak Ridge and Redwood.
+(No high school students went Oak Ridge, they went to Redwood)

 Junior High County Basketball Tournament, March 1950.
 Redwood girls players mentioned: Peggy Sue Allison and Betty Jean Alderman.